UcarLab/AMULET/README.md

-# ATAC-DoubletDetector #
+# AMULET: ATAC-seq MULtiplet Estimation Tool #
-A count based method for detecting doublets from single nucleus ATAC-seq (snATAC-seq) data.
+A count based method for detecting multiplets from single nucleus ATAC-seq (snATAC-seq) data.

 **Preprint:** <https://www.biorxiv.org/content/10.1101/2021.01.04.425250v1>

-Note: The jar files can be found in the releases: https://github.com/UcarLab/ATAC-DoubletDetector/releases
+Note: The jar files for running using BAM files can be found in the releases: https://github.com/UcarLab/ATAC-DoubletDetector/releases

 # System Requirements #
-Java SE 8 (build 231) or higher.

 Python 3 with the following libraries:
 - numpy
 - pandas